seunggookim/seunggookim.github.io/_news/2025-07-17_musafx-part.md

 - Between 18 and 35 years old;
 - Living in or around Frankfurt am Main for the duration of the study (approx. 1 year from Oct 2025);
 - Able to participate in a total of 34 MRI or EEG sessions (weekly with possible breaks);
-- Able to understand simple instructions in English.

 You should also have